-When we started our work in Manas there were no rhinos left.
-Thanks to our work and in partnership with WTI, we were able to rescue, rehabilitate and release rhinos back into the wild.
-Today there are a total 39 rhinos, of which 18 are due to IFAW and WTI work.
+When we started our work in Manas, there were no rhinos left.
+Thanks to our work, and in partnership with WTI, we were able to rescue, rehabilitate and release rhinos back into the wild.
+Today there are a total of 39 rhinos, of which 18 are due to IFAW and WTI work.
 In July 2018 we rescued two more rhino calves from the Assam floods.
-Then in April we rescued 34 Indian vultures and were able to release 30 of them back into the wild.
+And in April, we rescued 34 Indian vultures and released 30 of them back into the wild.

-We have partnered with local leaders and communities to show that it's possible to rehabilitate Asian elephant populations and to provide a sanctuary for big cats (such as lions, tigers, and cougars).
-24 elephants and five clouded leopards have gone back to the wild after rescue and rehabilitation.
+We have partnered with local leaders and communities to show that it's possible to rehabilitate Asian elephant populations and to provide a sanctuary for big cats (such as lions, tigers and cougars).
+24 elephants and five clouded leopards have been released back in to the wild after their rescue and rehabilitation.

-tigers and humans co-existing in Central India
+tigers and humans co-existing in central India

 A growing human population in need of better infrastructure is clashing more regularly with Central India's tigers who inhabit surrounding protected areas.
 Tigers are increasingly found outside the protected areas as they search for new territory or mates, leading to conflict with humans or an increase in poaching.
 Together with WTI we are working to ensure the long-term presence of tigers and their free movement in this area.
 In addition, we provide training and support for forestry staff, together with legal assistance.
-As of November 2018, we have trained 34 frontline personnel from across 10 ranges of Kanha National Park to avoid human-wildlife conflicts and support co-existence.
+As of November 2018, we have trained 34 frontline personnel from across 10 ranges of Kanha National Park to avoid animal-human conflicts and support co-existence.